joshcazalas/kafka-streaming/README.md

 ## Overview
 ------------------
-The project consists of a few different areas.
+The project consists of a few different components:

 ### Flask App
-The file flask_app.py contains an API which can be used to publish events to the Kafka topic.
+The file `flask_app.py` contains an API which can be used to publish events to the Kafka topic.

 ### Producer and Consumer
-The two main pieces are the python files producer.py and consumer.py.
-As their names suggest, producer publishes data to a Kafka topic using the flask app, and consumer consumes data from a Kafka topic and pushes it to the postgres database. consumer.py is a consumer function which is controlled by main.py, which tells it the location of the Kafka server and the desired topic.
-Both of these .py files use the helper functions directory, which contains miscellaneous python helper functions.
+The three main pieces are the python files `create.py`, `delete.py`, and `update.py`.
+As their names suggest, `create.py` interacts with the flask app to create records in the postgres instance using sample data, `delete.py` deletes records from the postgres instance with a given arrest_id, and `update.py` updates records created by `create.py` with slightly altered sample data.

 ### SQL
-The sql directory contains a few relevant .sql files used by the producer and consumer, mainly for creating tables and inserting data when needed.
+The `sql` directory contains a few relevant .sql files used by the producer and consumer, mainly for creating tables and inserting data when needed.

 ### Sample Records
-The sample_records directory contains a json file with sample records for multiple tables.
-These sample records are what is published to the Kafka topic when producer.py is run.
+The `sample_records` directory contains a json file with sample records for multiple tables.
+These sample records are what is published to the Kafka topic when `create.py` is run.

 ## Prerequisites
 -------------------